 The role for bioenergy in decarbonising the UK energy system

-The report also recommends that the UK looks to increase biomass production and the supply of sustainable biomass for bioenergy in the UK, with earlier ETI project work demonstrating the potential for up to 1.4 Mha of second-generation crops to be planted without detriment to current levels of food production.
+- Potential for up to 1.4 Mha of second-generation crops to be planted without detriment to current levels of food production.

-The ETI warns that by constraining biomass resource availability, the total cost of decarbonisation to the country will rise, requiring more expensive measures to be taken in other parts of the energy system to continue to meet emissions targets.
-Currently, the Contracts for Difference scheme is the only policy support mechanism for new biomass to power technologies.
+- Currently, the Contracts for Difference scheme is the only policy support mechanism for new biomass to power technologies.
 It has so far only been awarded to 1,671 MW of biomass and waste technologies, with the next auction expected to take place in May 2019.